By Elizabeth Arif-Fear

 Ongoing racism prevails in Egyptian society, whilst the state of Nubian minority rights remain a concern.
 For example, the Nubian language is not taught in any school or university in Egypt, whilst limits to freedom of expression and peaceful protest around prior displacement have resulted in arrest for multiple Nubian activists.

-6. Yazidis: An ancient community
+6. Ezidis: An ancient community

 With the rise of Daesh (ISIS) in Iraq and Syria, this historical community were deemed “devil worshippers” and persecuted by these militants.

-An estimated 6,383 Yazidis were enslaved and transported to ISIS prisons, military training camps and fighters’ homes in western Iraq and eastern Syria.
+An estimated 6,383 Ezidis were enslaved and transported to ISIS prisons, military training camps and fighters’ homes in western Iraq and eastern Syria.
 Most of these were women and children who were subjected to sexual and physical violence and sold into slavery.

-Yazidi men were murdered during the same period, with 104 men just last month (February 2021) buried in their homeland after their bodies were exhumed from mass graves and identified.
+Ezidi men were murdered during the same period, with 104 men just last month (February 2021) buried in their homeland after their bodies were exhumed from mass graves and identified.

 7. Druze: Celebrating diversity